11. Tree and List Widgets

 david

 First of all a comparison function is needed.
-This function gets two rows and has to return a negative integer if the first one should come before the second one, zero if they are equal and a positive integer if the second one should come before the second one.
+This function gets two rows and has to return a negative integer if the first one should come before the second one, zero if they are equal and a positive integer if the second one should come before the first one.

 def compare(model, row1, row2, user_data):